How to prevent and treat diaper rash in the winter months

 Mother changing baby on a changing table

-What is nappy rash?
+What is diaper rash?

-• red or raw patches on your baby’s bottom or the whole nappy area
+• red or raw patches on your baby’s bottom or the whole diaper area

 • skin that looks sore and feels hot to touch